hatt3r/OpenXDR/README.md

 OpenXDR builds a simple but realistic security monitoring pipeline:

-Windows Agent → gRPC → MacBook Server
+endpoint Agent → gRPC → admin Server

-The system collects process-level telemetry from a Windows machine and streams it in real time to a central ingestion server.
+The system collects process-level telemetry from a endpoint machine (preferable windows) and streams it in real time to a central ingestion server.

 ---